KPI Tree

 • Metric definitions always sourced from the semantic layer

-• Supports Snowflake, BigQuery, Databricks, Redshift, and PostgreSQL
+• Optional warehouse-direct queries against Snowflake, BigQuery, Databricks, Redshift, or PostgreSQL

 • Governance unchanged, only the data path changes